Go wild at Wordsworth House this half-term

-Come rain or shine, there’s plenty to enjoy over the October holiday at William’s childhood home.
-We’re open all week and there’s something going on every day, from spooky storytelling to making wild art.
+Come rain or shine, there’s plenty to enjoy over the half-term holiday at William’s childhood home.
+We’re open Saturday to Thursday, and there’s something going on every day, from art and craft activities to fun family garden tours.

-On Saturday and Sunday, go wild like William and his sister Dorothy with a Dumbledore and Horniegoggle explorer bag.
-Hunt for surprising creatures and weird words in the house and garden, and get tips on how to turn your own backyard into a nature haven.
+On Saturday and Sunday, go wild like William and his sister Dorothy with one of our explorer bags.
+Search for creepy crawlies in the garden and get tips on how to turn your own backyard into a nature haven.

-On Monday, join the costumed servants in the kitchen, roll up your sleeves and have a go at making traditional Cumberland clapbread.
-The theme on Tuesday is wild art: materials are supplied – all you need to bring is your imagination.
+The theme on Wednesday is wild art: we’ll supply the materials – all you need to bring is your imagination.

 Meanwhile, grown-ups can enjoy our latest exhibition, chat to the costumed servants or explore our award-winning heritage garden.